questionlp/linhpham.org_jekyll/_posts/2025-05-25-wait-wait-stats-update-may-2025.md

 ## Server Infrastructure Changes

 Over the next couple of weeks, I will be making a couple of changes to the servers that host and serve up the Wait Wait Stats Project.
-The purpose of the change is to optimize the overall hosts costs and to remove another third-party dependency.
+The purpose of the change is to optimize the overall hosting costs and to remove another third-party dependency.

 There may be some short periods of time when the sites may not be accessible as some of the changes are implemented and services are migrated.